Brandon-HY-Lin/deep-reinforcement-learning/p2_continuous-control/Report.md

 ### Version 6:
 According to [D4PG](https://arxiv.org/pdf/1804.08617.pdf), replacing random experience buffer with PER (prioritized experience buffer) can boost the performance of DDPG.
-This version implement PER and add importance sampling to critic function (Q-function)
+This version implement PER and add importance sampling to critic function (Q-function).
+The implementation of PER is a variant of [this code](https://github.com/SIakovlev/Navigation)

 ![Score of Version 6][img_ddpg_version_6]